olcf/olcf-user-docs/systems/frontier_user_guide.rst

 File Systems
 ------------

 Frontier is connected to Orion, a parallel filesystem based on Lustre and HPE ClusterStor, with a 679 PB usable namespace (/lustre/orion/).
 In addition to Frontier, Orion is available on the OLCF's data transfer nodes, Andes, and some other smaller resources.
 It is not available from Summit.
+Data will not be automatically transferred from Alpine to Orion.
 Frontier also has access to the center-wide NFS-based filesystem (which provides user and project home areas).
 Each compute node has two 1.92TB Non-Volatile Memory storage devices.
 See :ref:`frontier-data-storage` for more information.

 Frontier connects to the center’s High Performance Storage System (HPSS) - for user and project archival storage - users can log in to the :ref:`dtn-user-guide` to move data to/from HPSS.